George Washington University: Men's soccer

+Softball

 Spirit programs

-The GWU Spirit Program includes a co-ed Cheer Team, the First Ladies Dance team, and the university mascot.
-The Colonials mascot is named George, and is portrayed by a student wearing an outfit inspired by a uniform worn by General Washington.
+The GW Spirit Program includes a co-ed Cheer Team, the First Ladies Dance team, and the university mascot.
+The Revolutionaries mascot is named George, and is portrayed by a student wearing an outfit inspired by a uniform worn by General Washington.
 In 2012, George took first place at the National Cheerleaders Association Mascot Competition and is the university's first national champion.
-The spirit program also includes the Colonial Brass, directed by Professor Benno Fritz.
+The spirit program also includes the GW Brass, directed by Professor Benno Fritz.